alfredorusso-github/CUDA-Lsystem/README.md

 ```
 `options` must contains:
 * `symbol` A string representing the symbol for which you want to add a meaning.
-* `meaning` An int representing the meaning.
-It is advisable to use the symbolMeaning enum inside the lsystem class.
+* `meaning` An int representing a meaning to give to the symbol specified.
+It is advisable to use the symbolMeaning enumeration inside the lsystem class.

 Then it is possible to execute the L-system with the following ways:
 ```c++